 But these systemic risks aside, there are other reasons why people can and do lose money in the stock market, particularly in the short-term, and I want to highlight some of those for you, so that you can hopefully avoid the same mistakes.

-For me, broadly speaking, the reason why people lose money in the stock market comes down to either a lack of knowledge or because decisions are ruled by emotions.
+For me, broadly-speaking at least, the reason why people lose money in the stock market comes down to either a lack of knowledge or because decisions are ruled by emotions.

 #1 Having unrealistic expectations

-Or, not understanding the correlation between risk and reward.
+Or, put another way: not understanding the correlation between risk and reward.

 Some people have completely unrealistic expectations when it comes to returns and risk.
 They think they can expect a solid 10% return every year without being exposed to any risk.
 Invariably, they will experience a down year and sell out because their investment “is not working”.

-Or they may say they want to be aggressive with their portfolio and then get upset when the value drops in the short-term and they end up selling out at a loss, vowing never to return to the stock market again.
+Or they may say they want to be aggressive with their portfolio, then getting upset because the value drops in the short-term.
+As in the previous example, they end up selling out at a loss, vowing never to return to the stock market again.

 The thing is, the nature of risk and return is about volatility.

 If a fund can go up 10% in a year, it can probably go down 10% in a year too.
-You have to understand what you’re getting into.
+You have to understand what you’re getting into from the very beginning.

 The more volatile the investment, the more it is like sticking your money on red or black at the roulette table.

-And if you can’t handle it when the house wins, then don’t play.
+And if you can’t handle it when the house wins, then don’t even bother playing.

 #2 Paying high fees